What Can Be Done to Fight Against a Traffic Ticket?

 There is a common urban myth and belief that if a Certificate of Offence, colloquially referred to as a 'traffic ticket', is flawed, meaning imperfectly...Learn More

 Is There a Way to Figure Out How Much a Fine Will Be For a Traffic Ticket Where the Highway Traffic Act Lacks Details About the Fine?
-For Sections...Learn More
+Where There...Learn More

 When charging a traffic offence, police officers will often charge the most serious of the available charges that appear to apply to the situation despite that...Learn More